IvanArrego/fridayThe13th_memory_match/README.md

-# Memory Match
+# Friday the 13th - Memory Match

 ## Overview

-> Memory match is a game with 18 cards face down and the player has to try and match all 9 pairs of matching cards by remembering the position of the cards.
+> Friday The 13th - Memory match is a game with 18 cards face down and the player has to try and match pairs of matching cards by remembering the position of the cards.
+However, Jason is lurking in the cards and should you match one of the two pairs of Jason cards then the end is near.
+Please note, when a Jason card is clicked, audio will play.

-Once the player has match 2 cards they will be displayed face up until all pairs have been matched.
-Once all pairs have been matched the user will be displayed a message that they have won the game.
+Once the player has match 2 cards of the same counselor they will be displayed face up until all counselor pairs have been matched.
+Once all counselor pairs have been matched the user will be displayed a message that they have won the game.
+Should the player match a Jason pair then a message will display a message that they have lost.
 As the user clicks through the cards stats will be kept letting the user know how many attempts and the accuracy of their choices.

-> <a href="https://docs.google.com/presentation/d/1zlSHYatpaPsrq4LuOtyuE-RRIom4vRo-lXovQ0zPV0U/pub?start=false&loop=false&delayms=3000" target="_blank">Design Overview</a>

-> <a href="https://drive.google.com/open?id=0B3R9g7F9YRS6SHd3Q3lRdWF0RkU" target="_blank">Flow Document</a>

-> ### Versions
-> - Version 1.0 (v1.0) - <a href="https://github.com/Learning-Fuze/memory_match/tree/version1.0">View Details</a>
-> - Version 0.5 (v0.5) - <a href="https://github.com/Learning-Fuze/memory_match/tree/version0.5">View Details</a>
-> - Version 0.1 (v0.1) - <a href="https://github.com/Learning-Fuze/memory_match/tree/version0.1">View Details</a>
+For a real challenge, try out Hard Mode.
+In this mode there is only one counselor pair and ther rest are Jason, good luck!

+## Technologies Used
+- Javascript
+- CSS3
+- HTML5
+- jQuery

+## Live Demo
+Try the application live at https://ivanarregoitia.com/memory_match/

+## Features
+- Player can click on a card to reveal the face of the card
+- Player can match two of the same cards for a pair
+- Player can track their stats as they progress
+- Player can reset the game to restart the game
+- Player can click on rules to read the rules
+- Player can try their luck/skills with our hard mode

+## Preview